Computational Support for Substance Use Disorder Prevention, Detection, Treatment, and Recovery

 The goals of this workshop are to:

-- Create a cohort of junior investigators and established mentors who use relevant methods, leverage relevant technologies, or work with relevant communities to SUD challenges
+- Create a cohort of junior investigators and established mentors who use relevant methods, leverage relevant technologies, or work with relevant communities to address SUD challenges

 - Foster the creation of interdisciplinary research working groups, including investigators using computing, design, policy, and clinical research approaches